seprab/raydroid/README.md

 It can be built with make or VS:

 ### VS2022:
-1. Simply open the solution and build
+1. Simply open the solution and build.
+>There's a need to manually copy de resources folder to `_bin/Debug/`

 ### MAKE:
 1. Download w64devkit https://github.com/skeeto/w64devkit/releases